lithander/MinimalChessEngine/README.md

 ```
 Version:   0.6
 Size:      708 LOC
-Strength:  2400 ELO
+Strength:  2450 ELO
 ```
 [__Version 0.6__](https://github.com/lithander/MinimalChessEngine/releases/tag/v0.6) uses an improved transposition table with two buckets and aging.
 It also adds late move reductions and deep futility pruning.
 Quiet moves are now sorted based on a simple history heuristic which has a nice synergy with LMR.
-In total these changes allow MinimalChess to search much deeper (at the cost of accuracy) so that it gains about 200 ELO in playing strength over the previous version.
+In total these changes allow MinimalChess to search much deeper (at the cost of accuracy) so that it gains about 200 ELO over the previous version and is listed at [2452 ELO](https://ccrl.chessdom.com/ccrl/404/cgi/engine_details.cgi?eng=MinimalChess%200.5%2064-bit#MinimalChess_0_6_64-bit) on the CCRL.

 ### Version 0.5
 ```
 Version:   0.5
 Size:      707 LOC
-Strength:  2268 ELO
+Strength:  2270 ELO
 ```
 [__Version 0.5__](https://github.com/lithander/MinimalChessEngine/releases/tag/v0.5) adds a 13th tuned table for a mobility-based evaluation term, null-move pruning and a simple transposition table.
 I also changed the target framework to .NET 5.
 With these changes MinimalChess gains about 350 ELO in playing strength over the previous version and is listed at [2268 ELO](https://ccrl.chessdom.com/ccrl/404/cgi/engine_details.cgi?eng=MinimalChess%200.5%2064-bit#MinimalChess_0_5_64-bit) on the CCRL.